schipperius/octo-jack/source/_posts/2012-09-30-introduction-part-two.markdown

 intro1: I’m standing here in the printing room at the Plantin-Moretus Museum in Antwerp Belgium.
 This was the stately town home, and the printing and publishing house of Christophe Plantin, a famous 16th Century publisher.

-intro1-fnref: fnref:1.2
+intro1-fnref: fnref:2.2
-intro1-fn: fn:1.2
+intro1-fn: fn:2.2
-intro1-cap: I
+intro1-cap: A
-intro1-class: i
+intro1-class: a
-intro1-letter: /images/letters/letter_i.png
+intro1-letter: /images/letters/letter_a.png
 intro1-img-wd: 83
 intro1-img-ht: 83

-intro1-line1: ’m standing here in the printing room
-intro1-line2: at the Plantin-Moretus Museum in Antwerp Belgium.
-This was the stately town home, and the printing and publishing house of Christophe Plantin, a famous 16th Century publisher.
+intro1-line1: nd it is here, in the old library of the Museum Plantin-Moretus
+intro1-line2: that I first begin reading a 16th Century Geneva Bible.

+intro1-fnref: fnref:3.2
+intro1-fn: fn:3.2

 #----- Article Row1 -----#